Ahmad-Qarmash/TCP-Multithreaded-chat/README.md

 *	Server should handle close signal coming from client and remove related entry from dictionary.
 *	Server then close its socket.

-note: be careful to write { send } without the Braces.
+note: Write { send } without the Braces.